 Do not step on the Switch, lean against it, or place anything on it.
 Doing so might damage the Switch.
 Furthermore, the Switch might fall, or become unbalanced, resulting in injury.

-■ When mounting a Switch into a rack, use a fixture that can support the weight of the Switch.
+■ When mounting a Switch into a rack, use the guide rails or shelves.